BrightspaceUILabs/file-uploader/README.md

 <d2l-file-uploader language='fr-CA'></d2l-file-uploader>
 ```

-The selected file(s) info is delivered as part of a custom event "file-added-to-upload", so a event listener is required to setup to listen to that event:
+The selected file(s) info is delivered as part of a custom event "file-added-to-upload", so an event listener is required to setup to listen to that event:

 ```shell
 document.querySelector('d2l-file-uploader').addEventListener('file-added-to-upload', this._fileAdded);